teodimache/etlbox/ETLBoxDocu/articles/overview_controlflow.md

 To get aquainted with ETLBox, you should start with the Control Flow tasks.

+## Namespace

+Control Flow task can be split in "General" task and "Logging" tasks.
+Control Flow Tasks reside in the `ALE.ETLBox.ControlFlow` namespace - task for logging in the `ALE.ETLBox.Logging` namespace.

-## Idea behind
+## Idea behind Control Flow Task

-Control Flow task can be split in "General" task - it is a comprehensive set of task to manage, alter or query a database.
+Control Flow Tasks are a comprehensive set of tasks to manage, alter or query a database.
+With one single line of code you will be able to create a table or fire a sql on your database.
+If you have ever did this before using ADO.NET, you probably found out that the is some boilerplate code you have to write over and over again.
-Tasks are a simple to manage or query or database.
-The idea behind them is that you don't have to write over and over again the same code again for opening up a connection and doing some things on database like counting the rows in a table.
-For instance, the code for establishing a connection and doing a simple row count on a table would look like this:
+The idea behind the Control Flow Tasks is that you don't have to write the same code again and again, e.g. just for doing something trivial like opening up a connection and counting the rows in table.
+This should be doable with only one line of code.

+### ADO.NET - the old way

+For instance, the code for establishing a connection and doing a simple row count on a table with a classic ADO.NET connection would look like this:

 ```C#
 string connectionString = "Data Source=.; Database=Sample; Integrated Security=SSPI";